srcdslab/sm-plugin-SprayManager/README.md

 > [!IMPORTANT]
 > For previous users, the version **`3.0.0`** introduce MySQL update to force usage of `utf8mb4`
-> You need to perform manual queries if you used SprayManager old database character.
+> We provide migration script if you used SprayManager old database character.
 (See [Manual database update](#manual-database-update))

 To install SprayManager, follow these steps: